milin/gitown/README.rst

 --------

 * Keep your github CODEOWNERS file up to date.
+* If a committer exceeds the ownership_threshold percentage in a file, then the committer is added to the CODEOWNERS file.
+* Default `ownership_threshold` is set to 25%.
+You can change it by passing `--ownership_threshold`
 * Can be used as a precommit hook.
 * Looks at your changed files git blame and add committers who match the threshold set by you to add them to the CODEOWNERS file.
 * You need to create a `.gitownrc` file and have a mapping of github emails to github usernames. gitown reads that file and only those users are considered to be added to the CODEOWNERS file.